fenago/automation-anywhere-course/lab_guides/md/Lab_3.md

 standard practice being to create a folder for each individual bot or a bot category.

+Click on `Automation` from the left menu.
 As you can see, the folder structure is displayed on the left pane and the contents on the right:

 ![](./images/Figure_3.10_B15646.jpg)

 There are a few options available for each file and folder within this interface, as shown in the following screenshot:

 ![](./images/Figure_3.11_B15646.jpg)